giuliabrambilla/giuliabrambilla/README.md

 - Python programming
 - Statistics
-- Data pipelines to enable processes and decision-making
+- Data pipelines to transport all the information needed
 - Data analysis to empower humans to discover insights
 - Supervised and unsupervised machine learning
 - Data visualization with Tableau and Google Data Studio